Ccallahan-019/PSU-CoE-Rework/README.md

 ## Description

-This project is a modernized redesign of the [Penn State College of Engineering Website](https://www.engr.psu.edu) that leverages the combined capabilities of the Next.js framework, the GraphQL API, and the Storyblok Headless CMS.
+This project is a modernized redesign of the [Penn State College of Engineering Website](https://www.engr.psu.edu) that leverages the combined capabilities of the Next.js framework, the GraphQL API query language, and the Storyblok Headless CMS.

 ### Deployed Site